-In 2013, many cosmetics Western brands such as Weleda, Lavera, Pangea organic, Logona and many other have withdrawn the most of their biological products which were tested on animals before being sold in shops.
+In 2013, many cosmetics Western brands such as Weleda, Lavera, Pangea organic, Logona, and many others have withdrawn most of their biological products which were tested on animals before being sold in shops.
 This feature wasn’t part of their ethical values.

-Moreover, since 2014, all imported cosmetics products have to undergo the animal testing especially hair dyes, deodorants, sun creams and products to ligthen skin.
+Moreover, since 2014, all imported cosmetics products have to undergo animal testing especially hair dyes, deodorants, sun creams, and products to lighten skin.

-Thanks to the e-commerce’s boom, companies overseas have the possibility to circumvent many steps which basically are necessary in order to penetrate the Chinese market.
-These last years, many e-commerce platforms are born such as Tmall, JD.com or Jumei which is dedicated to the cosmetics products.
-These supports allow imported products to avoid the animal testing and are sold directly to the Chinese consumers.
-Moreover, online sales increased of 35% between 2014 and 2015.
+Thanks to the e-commerce boom, companies overseas have the possibility to circumvent many steps which basically are necessary in order to penetrate the Chinese market.
+These last years, many e-commerce platforms are born such as Tmall, JD.com, or Jumei which is dedicated to cosmetics products.
+These supports allow imported products to avoid animal testing and are sold directly to Chinese consumers.
+Moreover, online sales increased by 35% between 2014 and 2015.

-In addition, these new ways enable foreign companies not to pass through usually administrative procedures or getting licence.
+In addition, these new ways enable foreign companies not to pass through usually administrative procedures or get licenses.
 Indeed, they are able to launch their business without being present in China.

-As example, L’OCCITANE decided to sell it products on Tmall Global.
-Also, the French brand uses Cosme which is the largest cosmetics Korean platform got into the Chinese market thanks to the Chinese language-service.
+For example, L’OCCITANE decided to sell its products on Tmall Global.
+Also, the French brand uses Cosme which is the largest cosmetics Korean platform got into the Chinese market thanks to the Chinese language service.